ZhengRui/robotarm-control/docs/design.md

 Key responsibilities:
 - Maintaining a registry of available pipeline types
+- Providing metadata about pipeline capabilities
-- Providing static methods for pipeline operations
+- Exposing static methods for pipeline operations
 - Abstracting the complexity of pipeline management
 - Creating a clean interface for the API layer